cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

     sudo apt -y install openssl curl

-Prerequisits Windows 10
+Prerequisites Windows 10
 ^^^^^^^^^^^^^^^^^^^^^^^

 On Windows 10 you can install cloudmesh in either the system or a Linux Subsystem.
-We recommend that you use the Professional or the Educational version of Windows as the Home eddition is very limitted.
+We recommend that you use the Professional or the Educational version of Windows as the Home edition is very limited.
 Alternatively, you can also use the docker version of cloudmesh.

 .. warning:: The docker version of cloudmesh is still under development.

-.. warning:: We do not recommend or suppport other versions of Windows.
+.. warning:: We do not recommend or support other versions of Windows.

 System Install
 """"""""""""""